 In addition to face-to-face instruction, we can support your online or blended class through a variety of methods:

-A course guide designed specifically for your course with links to the resources your students will need for their research.
+A course guide is designed to provide links to the resources your students will need for their work.

-Brief online tutorials can demonstrate the use of library tools, steps in the research process, or research skills and concepts.
-Your librarian can create tutorials for your class.
+Brief online tutorials or videos can show the use of library tools, steps in the research process, or research skills and concepts.
+Librarians can create or share tutorials and videos for your class.

-Your students can make individual or group appointments with a librarian to help them develop a search strategy, choose the best databases, locate both popular and scholarly or peer-reviewed sources, and give them search tips.
+Your students can make individual or group appointments for help with research to assist them in developing a search strategy, choosing the best databases, locating both popular and peer-reviewed sources, and giving them search tips.